PhotoboothProject/photobooth/README.md

   - Remove unused resources/fonts/style.css
   - language: use correkt ISO 639-1 Language Code for Greek
   - Optimize picture size on result screen
-  - Switch to blue-gray color theme by default
+  - blue-gray color theme by default
-  - Admin panel: switch to range config and use toggles instead checkboxes
+  - Admin panel: range slider and toggles
-  - Switch to simple-translator for translations, use english as fallback langauage if a translation is missing.
+  - Switch to simple-translator for translations, use english as fallback language if a translation is missing.
 This also gives the possibility to easily translate Photobooth.
 [How to update or add translations?](https://github.com/andi34/photobooth/wiki/FAQ#how-to-update-or-add-translations)
   - Add database name to picture name if database changed from default name
   - Close opened picture if photo/collage is triggered
   - Only take Photos via defined key if we aren't already